It’s time to re-tell this tale

-Some of you know about the revelations of the last year or so with part of my family.
+Some of you know about the revelations of the last three years or so with part of my family.
 Faulkner won a Nobel Prize writing fictionalized versions of such.
 Truth will out.
 Blood will out.
 The motto of this portion of my family is “I am as faithful as I am strong.”
 Here is to the faith and strength of our ancestors.
 They haunt us still.

 In the mid-1700s, a Scots Irish Protestant named Alexander Rosborough came over to what was then the South Carolina colony from County Antrim, Ireland.
 Like many of his fellow Scots Irish, he left the land of his youth seeking opportunity in the New World.